Jana-Marie/GoLTGen/README.md

-# GoLTGen
+# GoLTGen & GoLTWeb

 Custom Game of Life alike cellular automaton with a flexible and extended set of rules.
+Either use the python script provided or simply run the html file supplied in GoLTWeb.
+Only the GoLTWeb will be further developed

 [production_web.webm](https://user-images.githubusercontent.com/7141239/230789976-2c1fab93-3d73-41d3-bd40-d1ee3da4c4eb.webm)